mpszczolkaa/azure-data-warehouse/README.md

 CDC pipelines for Customer, Person, Product and Sales Order data

-Full Load pipelines for initial and supporting data loads
+Full Load pipelines for tables ProductCategory and ProductSubcategory

 Loading data from ADLS Gen2 into Synapse staging tables